 In September 2015 I set off alone to complete the Yorkshire Three Peaks Challenge again, armed with a camera and a notebook, to highlight every section of the route.
 I recorded the route with a GPX file, so anyone could download the route and follow it.
 I took pictures at every turn and made a note of which way to go.
 I tidied up the information, edited the pictures and posted it online.
 I wasn’t sure if people searched for detailed instructions or if navigating and getting lost was part and parcel of the hiking world, but by November 2015 the information was posted online.

-I created the website during the quiet season for hikers and nothing really happened.
+I created the Think Adventure website during the quiet season for hikers and nothing really happened.

-People stated visiting Think Adventure in Spring 2016.
-It started showing up in Google searches and it attracted a few visitors.
+People started visiting Think Adventure in Spring 2016.
+It started showing up in Google searches and attracting a few visitors.
 I wanted to add more guides to the Think Adventure website, but I had just had my visa approved for Australia.
 I wasn’t going to be in the UK to add more challenges to the website.

 I wanted Think Adventure to be a UK challenge site and not a mix match of my meanderings.
 I added a Blog section so I could write about ad hoc events or travels, but I wanted the main focus of the Think Adventure website to be about UK-based activities.

 - The time I attempted to cycle from Hull to Paris with two friends.
 We took a week off work and jumped on a ferry from Hull to Rotterdam.
 We never reached Paris by bike….

 - Over 2-year period I drove the entire circumference of Australia.
 The East Coast has been done to death on the internet, so I wrote about the West Coast.

 - I completed the London Triathlon in 2019 and wrote about the experience.

 I like updating the blog with tidbits of events.
 It’s easier, quicker and more entertaining than a comprehensive list of directions and information about the nearest car park.